agladky/todoist-overdue-alfred/README.md

-Alfred workflow for Todoist
+#### Todoist overdue to today

-Moves all overdue tasks to today in Todoist.
+Alfred workflow to move all overdue tasks to today in Todoist

 For installing, download Todoist overdue.alfredworkflow and import into Alfred.